 In this case, you’re not classed as self-employed.
 You’re both an owner and an employee of your company.
 There are different rules on tax and National Insurance to follow.
 To begin with, you’ll need to register your limited company with Companies House.

 When it comes to tax, you pay corporation tax rather than income tax.
-You can minimize your tax bill (quite legally) by paying yourself an income through a combination of salary and dividend payments.
+You can minimise your tax bill (quite legally) by paying yourself an income through a combination of salary and dividend payments.
 An accountant can be useful here with book-keeping and help with your annual tax return.
-They’ll check you claim all possible tax reliefs, allowances and businesses expenses as well.
+They’ll check you claim all possible tax reliefs, allowances and business expenses as well.

 You must register for VAT if your turnover is over £85,000.
 You can register voluntarily if it suits your business, for example if you sell to other VAT-registered businesses and can reclaim the VAT as a result.